 If you have injuries from an accident with a cargo truck in Columbus, you might have a legal claim.
 You can seek compensation if someone else was at fault for what happened.

 At John Foy & Associates, our Columbus cargo truck accident lawyers know what to do.
+Take charge by working with a Columbus truck accident lawyer.
 We have been helping injured clients for over 20 years.
 You also don’t pay a thing unless we win.

 Your Legal Options After a Truck Accident